Ron Fairly

-Ronald Ray Fairly (July 12, 1938 – October 30, 2019) was an American Major League Baseball player and broadcaster.
-Combining playing and broadcasting appearances, Fairly was involved in over 7,000 major league games from 1958 through 2006.
+Ronald Ray Fairly (July 12, 1938 – October 30, 2019) was an American professional baseball player and television sports presenter.
+He played in Major League Baseball as a first baseman and right fielder from 1958 to 1978, most prominently as a member of the Los Angeles Dodgers, with whom he was a member of three World Series winning teams.
+Fairly was also a two-time All-Star.

+After his playing career, he began a career as a television color commentator from 1979 to 2006 for the California Angels, San Francisco Giants and the Seattle Mariners.
+Combining his playing and broadcasting careers, Fairly was involved in over 7,000 major league games from 1958 through 2006.

 Early life and college career

-Fairly was born in Macon, Georgia, but when he was three months old his family moved to Southern California, where he grew up.
+Fairly was born in Macon, Georgia, but when he was three months old his family moved to Long Beach, California, where he grew up and attended Jordan High School.
 Fairly played varsity baseball for USC Trojans baseball at the University of Southern California in 1958, coached by Rod Dedeaux, and made the most of it.
 He hit .348 with team highs of nine home runs and 67 RBI while lettering as a sophomore center fielder as the Trojans won USC's second College World Series championship.
 There he was a teammate of future Major League general manager Pat Gillick.
 An All-District 8 selection that season, Fairly was signed by the Los Angeles Dodgers as an amateur free agent.
 After two brief minor league stops, he made the big club late in September 1958.

 Professional career

 A competitive player and highly disciplined hitter, Fairly had a short and compact swing with occasional power to all fields.
 With his glove, he was a competent first baseman as well as at all three outfield positions, being best suited for right field.
 His talents were overshadowed by a notorious lack of speed.
 He is the second in Major League Baseball (the first being Stan Musial) to play 1000 games or more in both the outfield and the infield.
 Fairly played 21 seasons of Major League Baseball, 12 of them with the Los Angeles Dodgers, where he won three World Series titles.
-In 2442 career games, Fairly had 1913 hits, a .266 batting average with 215 home runs and 1044 RBI, while walking 1052 times compared to only 877 strikeouts.
+In 2,442 career games, Fairly had 1,913 hits, a .266 batting average with 215 home runs and 1044 RBI, while walking 1052 times compared to only 877 strikeouts.
 He posted a career .990 fielding percentage.
 Fairly played in four World Series, appearing in 20 games, hitting .300 with 2 home runs and 6 RBI, all with the Los Angeles Dodgers.
 His career home run total is the most in major league history for a player without a 20-home run season.
+Of the top 100 players in terms of games played in a career, he is the only one with fewer than 2,000 hits.